Type I and type II errors

 Type I error, or a false positive, is the incorrect rejection of a true null hypothesis in statistical hypothesis testing.
-A type II error, or a false negative, is the incorrect failure to reject a false null hypothesis.
+A type II error, or a false negative, is the incorrect acceptance of a false null hypothesis.

-Type I errors can be thought of as errors of commission, in which the status quo is incorrectly rejected in favour of new, misleading information.
-Type II errors can be thought of as errors of omission, in which a misleading status quo is allowed to remain due to failures in identifying it as such.
-For example, if the assumption that people are innocent until proven guilty were taken as a null hypothesis, then proving an innocent person as guilty would constitute a Type I error, while failing to prove a guilty person as guilty would constitute a Type II error.
-If the null hypothesis were inverted, such that people were by default presumed to be guilty until proven innocent, then proving a guilty person's innocence would constitute a Type I error, while failing to prove an innocent person's innocence would constitute a Type II error.
+An analysis commits a Type I error when some baseline assumption is incorrectly rejected because of new, misleading information.
+Meanwhile, a Type II error is made when such an assumption is maintained, due to flawed or insufficient data, when better measurements would have shown it to be untrue.
+For example, in the context of medical testing, if we consider the null hypothesis to be "This patient does not have the disease," a diagnosis that the disease is present when it is not is a Type I error, while a diagnosis that the patient does not have the disease when it is present would be a Type II error.
 The manner in which a null hypothesis frames contextually default expectations influences the specific ways in which type I errors and type II errors manifest, and this varies by context and application.
+Generally the risk of such errors cannot be entirely eliminated, only traded-off between the two types, by for example changing the significance threshold.

-Knowledge of type I errors and type II errors is applied widely in fields of in medical science, biometrics and computer science.
+Knowledge of type I errors and type II errors is applied widely in fields of medical science, biometrics and computer science.
 Minimising these errors is an object of study within statistical theory, though complete elimination of either is impossible when relevant outcomes are not determined by known, observable, causal processes.

 Definition

 Statistical background

 In statistical test theory, the notion of a statistical error is an integral part of hypothesis testing.
-The test goes about choosing about two competing propositions called null hypothesis, denoted by $H_0$ and alternative hypothesis, denoted by $H_1$.
+The test goes about choosing two competing propositions called null hypothesis, denoted by $H_0$ and alternative hypothesis, denoted by $H_1$.
 This is conceptually similar to the judgement in a court trial.
 The null hypothesis corresponds to the position of the defendant: just as he is presumed to be innocent until proven guilty, so is the null hypothesis presumed to be true until the data provide convincing evidence against it.
 The alternative hypothesis corresponds to the position against the defendant.
 Specifically, the null hypothesis also involves the absence of a difference or the absence of an association.
 Thus, the null hypothesis can never be that there is a difference or an association.

 If the result of the test corresponds with reality, then a correct decision has been made.
 However, if the result of the test does not correspond with reality, then an error has occurred.
 There are two situations in which the decision is wrong.
 The null hypothesis may be true, whereas we reject $H_0$.
 On the other hand, the alternative hypothesis $H_1$ may be true, whereas we do not reject $H_0$.
 Two types of error are distinguished: type I error and type II error.